borg286/sevtech/README.md

 * After going to the End, you can use the Ender Utilities' portal (portal frame blocks + 1 or more portal control panels with 1-8 linking crystals in each panel) to easily set up cost-free teleportation to wherever you want (cross-dimensional), as long as you’ve linked the location to a linking crystal.
 You can pair this with an Ender Porter with it’s own linking crystal to go back to your base from anywhere (Advanced Ender Porter needed for the teleport back to be cross-dimensional).
 The Porter needs an ender capacitor, but the portal multiblock does not.

 * The only pre-cobalt pickaxe head able to mine cobalt is obsidian and Abyssalcraft metals (abbysalnite, refined coralium, dreadium).
 Abyssalnite is found in Darklands biomes below Y = 32.
 It's VERY rare.
 Refined coralium is made by smelting down Liquified Coralium, found at Y = 22 and below in the Abyssal Wasteland dimension (not too hard to find, definitely easier then abyssalnite).
 Note that the Abyssal Wastelands have a bunch of shrine looking things with ladders underneath them (you need to break a block to open the passage) with chests very often containing abyssalnite and other goodies.
 Dreadium ingots can be acquired in the Dreadlands most easily by using the Transmutator on certain mob drops from that dimension.
 Just don’t use a tool made from Dreadium as a weapon, as explained above.
 Blood Magic’s Bound Pickaxe is Cobalt Level as well.
+Tinker’s Knightly Pickaxe head, added by Twilight Forest, is also Cobalt level.

 * Refined Storage can be connected to a drawer controller via a [External Storage](https://refinedstorage.raoulvdberge.com/wiki/external-storage) connector.